 For a lot of enthusiasts, LEGOs were an introduction to the automotive world.
 You don’t even need to know what a car is, but putting together a makeshift blocky machine with wheels is a good enough sign to your parents that you’re interested in cars.
 That’s exactly what I did.
 It may not have looked like a functional vehicle, but it vaguely resembled a school bus and scraped across the carpet.
 I’m sure my parents loved that.

-Fortunately, for today’s enthusiasts, LEGO has multiple automotive buildable kits for sale that double as difficult puzzles and exquisite models.
+Fortunately, for today’s enthusiasts, LEGO has multiple automotive buildable kits for sale that double as difficult puzzles and exquisite models for adults.
 Gone are the days when you just put LEGOs in a random order to create a nearly useless vehicle.
 LEGO’s in-depth and extensive car sets mimic real-life cars with brilliant detail, working components, and touches that are found on actual examples.
 More importantly, they let you build a car without having to fill up the garage – you’ll wind up taking all of the space on the coffee table, though.

 These are our 10 favorite car kits that LEGO currently offers.
 The company is continuing to introduce new models, so if one of these doesn’t catch your eye, there’s a good chance that a new one that will is on the way.

 Unless you have $3 million and are part of the 1 percent, there’s absolutely no way you’ll ever be able to purchase a Bugatti Chiron – so join the club.
 Luckily, LEGO sells a Chiron kit as part of its Technic line.
 It’s a big set, including a total of 3,599 pieces and is recommended for ages 16 and up.
 LEGO’s not messing around here.